Assisted digital support is help for people who can’t use digital government services on their own.

 - increase the risk of error associated with re-entering data into the system

 - are harder to improve iteratively

 - do not help build the user’s digital skills and confidence

 You can use the following to provide assisted digital support for your users:

-- internal resources within your own department, eg contact centres and teams that already support users face to face
+- internal resources within your own department, like contact centres and teams that already support users face to face

-- external organisations, eg private, voluntary or public sector organisations (including other government departments)
+- external organisations, for example private, voluntary or public sector organisations (including other government departments)

 Whoever you choose to provide support, make sure that they: